Antwerp tramway network: Rolling stock

 In August 2012, De Lijn ordered a fleet of Bombardier Flexity 2 trams, including 28 for Antwerp.
 These would replace many of the older PCC trams, and displace HermeLijn trams onto other routes.

 In 2022 there is fleet of 62 (so called) Albatros trams in service.
-There are 24 long (7-section and 43 m long) and 38 short (five-section and 31.8 m long) trams with numers 7301-7362.
+There are 24 long (7-section and 43 m long) and 38 short (five-section and 31.8 m long) trams with numbers 7301-7362.
 Delivery of these vehicles ended in April 2018.

 PCC cars are regularly used in coupled pairs.
 On 6 November 2017, De Lijn started testing so-called "mega-trams" consisting of two Hermelijnen coupled together, on route 3.
 The resulting trains are 61 metres long and can carry 500 passengers.
 Their use would increase the capacity of the underground sections of the line where the minimum headway has already reached its limit of 2 minutes.
 They may be introduced into service at the start of 2018.

 In late 2017 new trams of type CAF Urbos 100 were ordered by De Lijn.
 58 of them will run in Antwerp, the first one was delivered in November 2021.
 They got the numbers from 7401 onwards.